-- 3.2.3 The Chief Range Officer is responsible for giving any necessary commands. - 3.2.4 The Range Officer is responsible for safety on the firing point and must ensure that the commands are obeyed and that all firearms are handled safely. - 3.2.5 Any competitor who acts in an unsafe manner, or fails to respond to the commands of the Chief Range Officer, shall be required to stop firing immediately and the matter shall be reported to the Range Committee for consideration. - 3.2.6 Any person who has consumed alcohol or other substance which may render him/her unsafe to handle firearms, shall not participate in any shooting competition while under the influence of the alcohol or other substance. - 3.2.7 All rifles must be kept unloaded, with actions open and a safety flag inserted, except when on the firing point and the range officer has given the instructions to remove or insert safety flags. - 3.2.8 Rifles must only be loaded on the firing point with the muzzle pointing forward of the firing line, after the command "SHOOTERS LOAD" or "SHOOTERS START" has been given. - 3.2.9 The final locking of the action shall not take place until the butt of the rifle is in contact with the competitor's shoulder and the muzzle is pointed in a safe direction towards the target(s). - 3.2.10 A rifle is considered to be loaded when a live round is on the loading ramp or in the breech, regardless of whether the action is open or closed, and at any time when the action is closed. - 3.2.11 When the command "SHOOTERS STOP" is given, all competitors must stop shooting immediately, open their actions, leave them in the open position, and lower the butts to the ground.
-Shooting shall only resume when the command "SHOOTERS START" is given. - 3.2.12 When personnel are forward of the firing line all rifles shall be unloaded with the actions open and butts on the ground. - 3.2.13 Dry fire and aiming exercises are permitted only with the permission of the Chief Range Officer, and only on the firing point or in a designated area. - 3.2.14 During competition a firearm may be put down only after it has been unloaded and the action left open. - 3.2.15 At the end of the detail the Chief Range Officer shall give the command "SHOOTERS, CLEAR ACTIONS, AND INSERT SAFETY FLAGS".
+- 3.2.3 The Chief Range Officer is responsible for giving any necessary commands. - 3.2.4 The Range Officer is responsible for safety on the firing point and must ensure that the commands are obeyed and that all firearms are handled safely. - 3.2.5 Any competitor who acts in an unsafe manner, or fails to respond to the commands of the Chief Range Officer, shall be required to stop firing immediately and the matter shall be reported to the Range Committee for consideration. - 3.2.6 Any person who has consumed alcohol or other substance which may render him/her unsafe to handle firearms, shall not participate in any shooting competition while under the influence of the alcohol or other substance. - 3.2.7 The actions of all rifles containing the bolt or lever action must remain open with a safety flag inserted at all times, except when on the firing point after the range officer has given instructions to remove safety flags. - 3.2.8 Rifles must only be loaded on the firing point with the muzzle pointing forward of the firing line, after the command "SHOOTERS LOAD" or "SHOOTERS START" has been given. - 3.2.9 The final locking of the action shall not take place until the butt of the rifle is in contact with the competitor's shoulder and the muzzle is pointed in a safe direction towards the target(s). - 3.2.10 A rifle is considered to be loaded when a live round is on the loading ramp or in the breech, regardless of whether the action is open or closed, and at any time when the action is closed. - 3.2.11 When the command "SHOOTERS STOP" is given, all competitors must stop shooting immediately, open their actions, leave them in the open position, and lower the butts to the ground.
+Shooting shall only resume when the command "SHOOTERS START" is given. - 3.2.12 Should it be necessary for personnel to go forward of the firing line during the course of a detail (for instance to replace a target) the range officer shall give the cease fire command, and ensure that all rifles are unloaded with butts on the ground and safety flags inserted before allowing personnel on the range. - 3.2.13 Dry fire and aiming exercises are permitted only with the permission of the Chief Range Officer, and only on the firing point or in a designated area. - 3.2.14 During competition a firearm may be put down only after it has been unloaded and the action left open. - 3.2.15 At the end of the detail the Chief Range Officer shall give the command "SHOOTERS, CLEAR ACTIONS, AND INSERT SAFETY FLAGS".
 Competitors shall respond by closing and opening the action and shall then insert a safety flag.
 The Range Officer shall verify that all actions are clear and safety flags are in before the rifles are taken from the firing point. - 3.2.16 All competitors and other people in the immediate vicinity of the firing point are urged to wear earplugs, earmuffs or similar hearing protection.